Designing a remarkable website for your ISP: What do you need to know

 Game Changing AT&T homepage

 • 3.3.
-Support options: It’s essential to provide customers with easy access to help when they encounter any issues with their internet connection or service.
+Support options: It’s essential to give customers easy access to help when they encounter any issues with their internet connection or service.
 By publishing support options on your website, such as an FAQ section, chatbots, email support, or a phone number, you demonstrate your commitment to customer service and satisfaction.
-This can lead to increased customer loyalty and referrals, which can ultimately drive revenue growth.
+This can lead to increased customer loyalty and referrals, ultimately driving revenue growth.
 Additionally, providing support options can help reduce customer churn, as customers are more likely to stay with an ISP that can help them resolve their issues quickly and effectively.

-The Optimum website features a simple and easy-to-use design, with a clear focus on services and pricing.
+The Optimum website features a simple, easy-to-use design that clearly focuses on services and pricing.
 The homepage includes a prominent CTA for customers to sign up, and the site is optimized for easy browsing on all devices.
 Moreover, they show various ways in which their clients can get in touch with them in case of an issue.

 Support options or center

 • 3.4.
-Service coverage: Provide customers with information on the areas you service, including any limitations or restrictions.
-Moreover, you can use additional tools to make it simple and quick for your website visitors to find out your service area.
+Service coverage: Provide customers with information on your service areas, including any limitations or restrictions.
+Moreover, you can use additional tools to make it simple and quick for your website visitors to discover your service area.

 For example, our client RocketNet, an ISP from South Africa, utilizes 28East to show potential customers the availability of coverage in specific locations, and ultimately convert those customers into clients.